VICE-Team/svn-mirror/vice/doc/building/GTK3-cross-build-setup.md

 ##### Dependency: gperf

-Seems fontconfig also needs gpref, so we'll be installing that as well, sigh.
+Seems fontconfig also needs gperf, so we'll be installing that as well, sigh.

 ```
 $ sudo apt install gperf